joshuacherian/joshuacherian.github.io/_posts/2019-10-17-Cubing-Data-Analysis.md

 First, you'll notice that sub-60 times aren't visible.
 Rest assured, they are there!
 They simply vanished after the first few months of data from late 2016 into early 2017.
 You'll notice I rapidly improved over the first few years, but progress in 2019 has slowed.
 That's because as I get faster, the room for improvement shrinks.
 I have to optimize specific aspects of my solve that don't become immediately apparent.

 Sub-20 times started arriving in 2017 but didn't become the majority of solves until early this year.
-As of this post, Roughly 75% of my solves are below 20 seconds.
+As of this post, roughly 75% of my solves are below 20 seconds.
 That's good enough for me to call myself sub-20!
 There are some significant peaks and valleys through the later part of this year, mostly due to the fact that I didn't have a ton of solves in those months and minor mistakes can very quickly look like unscalable peaks.

 My favorite part of this graph is the blip of sub-15 times in 2018 turning into a noticeable chunk in 2019.
 Granted, they make up a small portion of the data, but they are there and they are growing!
 One of my biggest cubing goals is to confidently call myself sub-15.
 That means I expect to see what is a little notch now grow to dominate the rest of the graph.